ropenttd/suds/README.txt

  auto           - turns on autopause, and re-sets min_active_clients to the
                     configured amount
- rcon           - sends an rcon command to the server content        - updates the downloaded content from bananas rescan         - rescans the content_download directory for new files.
-(May cause users to get disconnected)
+ rcon           - sends an rcon command to the server players        - lists the clients connected to the server content        - updates the downloaded content from bananas rescan         - rescans the content_download directory for new files.
+(May cause users to get disconnected) save           - saves the game to game.sav transfer       - transfers savegame to a web-accessible directory (usage: !transfer number savegame)

 Commands requiring op/trusted and OFS installed getsave        - download savegame from url